Ebonsignori/water-plant-uml/README.md

 If you want to use a private live PlantUML server for rendering embeded Markdown images, pass the server URL using the `-r` or `--remote-server` options.

 For an example Markdown file generated from running an export on [example.puml](https://github.com/Ebonsignori/plant-uml-water/blob/master/examples/example.puml) can be found [here](https://github.com/Ebonsignori/plant-uml-water/blob/master/examples/example.md) or see the raw Markdown [here](https://raw.githubusercontent.com/Ebonsignori/plant-uml-water/master/examples/example.md).

+## Including .puml files

+Including other `.puml` files inside a `.puml` file (and nested inclusions) is supported.
+Includes are parsed inline, allowing for includes to be rendered inside of markdown files via an encoded PlantUML string.

+See [example.puml](https://github.com/Ebonsignori/plant-uml-water/blob/master/examples/example.puml) to see an example of including [styles.puml](https://github.com/Ebonsignori/plant-uml-water/blob/master/examples/styles.puml) with the '!include' syntax.

 ## Using a local Docker PlantUML server